What to Do When Hydroplaning

 In addition to finding better building techniques, road builders are also working with new materials that lower the odds of hydroplaning.
 Texturing the roads with grooves can help reduce the probability of hydroplaning, but only concrete roads can be grooved, or tined.
 Most highways are built with a cheaper, hot mix asphalt, which can't be grooved.
 It's also more prone to rutting, which contributes to hydroplaning.

-For lots more information on cars and road safety, see the links on the next page.
+For lots more information on cars and road safety, see the links below.